Blaze0Ryu/Autumn-2025-Prosjektoppgave/README.md

 ## Questions:
 - Do I need or is it recommanded to use Raspberri Pi for Mariadb & Flask?
-- When creating your own repository, is it recommanded to put them on puplic or private?
+- When creating your own repository, is it recommended to put them on puplic or private?

 <br>
 <br>